 - In addition to the standard family photos, bring in some extra décor or plants to make your office feel more warm, cozy, and inviting.
 You spend a lot of time here….do what you can to give it a more homey feel.

 - If you have a favorite coffee creamer, bring a container to work.
 It will make your office coffee so much more enjoyable.
-The same goes if you’re a tea drinker…bring your favorites, don’t settle for the generic office selection.
+The same goes if you’re a tea drinker…bring your favorites and refuse to settle for the generic office selection.

 Simple Pleasures to Help You Relax